Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-soldering and brazing equipment is selected according to job requirements and used according to manufacturers’ specifications |
+oxy-fuel, plasma arc or laser cutting equipment is selected according to job requirements |

-ensure work area is ventilated and PPE is used |
+ensure work area is ventilated, and PPE is used |

-work area is ventilated according to job specifications and PPE is used according to job requirements |
+work area is ventilated according to project specifications and PPE is used according to job requirements and jurisdictional regulations |

 follow hot work procedures |